anodyne/docs/file-structure.md

 ## Nova Directory

 :::warning
-Be **very** careful when modifying core files.
 We've provided tools to prevent you from having to edit core files, but if a situation comes up where it's unavoidable, you should be **very** careful when modifying core files.
 Errant changes to these files can result in major problems and in some cases cause your site to stop working altogether!
 :::

 - `ci`